IntelTakes/Hidden-Friends-Finder/README.md

 HFF automates search for friends of targeted profile based on graph search method.
 It's designed as OSINT tool for online investigations (not stalking your ex ;).
 Depends on profile activity and privacy settings it can "extract" from 30% to 90% of private friends list.

 ## Requirements
-*Selenium headless webdriver.
+- Selenium headless webdriver.
 HFF checks for installation and installs webdriver if none found.

-*Target profile must have at least one post and one comment or reaction visible publicly.
+- Target profile must have at least one post and one comment or reaction visible publicly.

+- Only works with english version of Facebook so check your language settings.

-*HFF works much better on accounts where "friends list" visibility is set to - "only friends" (most cases).
+- HFF works much better on accounts where "friends list" visibility is set to - "only friends" (most cases).
 Privacy setting "only me" works as well but returns fewer accounts.

 ## Run:
 `$ python HFF.py`